Using FTP via Command Line (CMD) on Windows 11

 Removing a directory:

-To remove a directory from the server, use the rmdir command.
+To delete a folder, use the rmdir command.

 ftp> rmdir <directory-name>